graphql-nexus/nexus-prisma/README.md

 We test `ts-node` versions `10.x`.

-Reminder: `ts-node` is an optional peer dep required when you are working with the [generator settings](#generator-settings).
+Reminder: `ts-node` is an optional peer dep required when you are working with the [gentime settings](https://pris.ly/nexus-prisma/docs/settings/gentime).

 #### Matrix Testing Policy